 Dr. Spain is affiliated with the Association for Transpersonal Psychology, the Institute of Noetic Science (1983 to present: Partner level member), the National Guild of Hypnotists, Silva International, the Association for Research and Enlightenment/Edgar Cayce Foundation (1991 to present, having served as the five state Regional Secretary/Treasurer, Regional Editor, and Regional Outreach Coordinator), the Nature Conservancy, the Western Pennsylvania Conservancy, the National Audubon Society, the National Wildlife Federation, St. David's (Welsh) Society, the Carnegie, WQED public radio/TV, and a life member of the Murrysville Historical Preservation Society.
 Ellen joined the U.S. Air Force - Civil Air Patrol in 1967, and proudly served the Wing as a Public Affairs Officer.

 In December 2007, Ellen completed Seton Hill University's Writing Popular Fiction Master of Arts program.
-While in that graduate program, she studied under authors: James Morrow (Towing Jehovah) ; Lawrence C. Connolly (Veins); Victoria Thompson (Murder on Bank Street); horror writer, Dr. Mike Arnzen, a four time Bram Stoker Award winner; novelist David Bischoff (The Tawdry Yellow Road); Intl.
+While in that graduate program, she studied under authors: James Morrow (Towing Jehovah) ; Lawrence C. Connolly (Veins); Victoria Thompson (Murder on Bank Street); horror writer, Dr. Mike Arnzen, a multiple Bram Stoker Award winner; novelist David Bischoff (The Tawdry Yellow Road); Intl.
 Thrillers Writers' President, David Morrell (Creepers & The Successful Novelist); Literary Agent, Donald Maas (Writing the Breakout Novel): and YA author, Dr. Lee McClain; in addition to Ellenís two mentors who proofread, edited, and approved her thesis Secrets in the Fog: YA and romantic suspense author, Leslie Davis Guccione, and historical romance and mystery author, RITA award nominee Barbara Miller (Laurel Ames).

 Ellen writes short stories, magazine articles, and novels set around Duck Island and Acadia National Park, stories about paranormal events set around Maine, Nova Scotia or anywhere in the world, as well as romance with mystery set in Nova Scotia and Europe, along with her non-fiction books about local history, pirate treasure on Duck Island, Near Death Experiences (NDE), and previous non-fiction publications in computer science, civil rights, and holistic health.
 Ellen was asked to be a Judge for the Young Voices Foundation, a 501(c)3 educational organization, 2009 and 2010 awards.
 The Young Voices Foundation wants to recognize published books that inspire and educate parents, or are dedicated to teaching their children lasting values in a positive environment.
-Ellen was also a judge for the EPIC 2012 eBook Awards Competition.
+Ellen was also a judge for the EPIC 2012 and 2013 eBook Awards Competition.
 In 2011, Ellen joined a publishing company's editorial staff and in the Winter 2012, she transferred to Acquisitions Editor-in-Chief, where she reviews hundreds of new submissions and writes contracts for the publishing house.

 Dr. Spain is a volunteer for the Westmoreland County Historical Society and the Literacy Council as well as a life member of the University of Pittsburgh Alumni Association, and the Founders' Society of Seton Hill University.
 In 2005, Ellen was appointed by the Council of the Municipality of Murrysville to serve as a Trustee-Board Director to the Murrysville Community Library Board, a position she held through 2009.
 She is also a member of the Pennsylvania Library Association, and was the alternate liaison to the Westmoreland County Federated Library System.
 In 1969, Ellen joined the Appalachian Redevelopment Foundation as a volunteer teacher and enjoyed working her free weekends in Kentucky & Tennessee.